 2. Report your new hires to the state

 When you hire a new employee you must report some info to the state where they will be working.
 The state uses this information to find people who owe government-mandated debts, like child support.
 This report should be filed by the due date required in your state (often within 20 days of their start date.
 If you are using Gusto, you can choose to have us file this report for you.

 3. Get Workers’ Compensation insurance

 Almost every state requires employers to have Workers’ Compensation insurance.
 Depending on your state rules, you can get this insurance through either a commercial carrier or through your state’s workers' compensation insurance program.
 Workers' comp provides benefits to your employees and covers your business in case of employee illness or injuries that occur while your employees are on the job.

 4. Get workplace posters

 There are certain posters that you must post in your offices depending on the city, county, and state where your business is located.
 Check out this Department of Labor’s Poster Advisor tool to find the required posters for your location and get printable versions of them.
-Some online companies, like the Compliance Poster Company, also offer these posters for purchase.
+Some online companies, like the Labor Law Poster Store, also offer these posters for purchase.